Owning a pet can be a rewarding experience for a child. A well-chosen pet can bring years of joy.

 Pet ownership can also be a chance for kids to learn valuable life lessons as they care for a living creature.
 Pets can teach children about responsibility and dependability with adult guidance.
 As an added bonus, some pets give affection in return for a child’s loving attention.

-These Southeast Asian natives are adapted to thrive in isolation, in surprisingly small amounts of stagnant water.
-No aerators, filters, heaters, or chemicals are required.
+These Southeast Asian natives are adapted to survive in isolation, in surprisingly small amounts of stagnant water.
+You may not even need aerators, filters, heaters, or chemicals.

 Added bonus: Reptiles are nonallergenic.
 However, keep in mind that the American Academy of Pediatrics warns against reptiles as pets for young children because they can easily transmit salmonella.
 Make sure to research specific care requirements for any new reptile pet.

 Birds can be excellent pets.
 Although, owning a bird is more demanding than caring for a tortoise or fish.
 Some birds are highly intelligent.
 Others are very social.
 All birds require almost daily attention.

 The relatively inexpensive parakeet may be a good starter for kids who haven’t raised birds before.
 More expensive (and more intelligent) birds like cockatiels and cockatoos also make great pets, but they may need more attention than parakeets or canaries.

 Smaller mammals, including hamsters, guinea pigs, and gerbils, are relatively easy to raise.
 Also, most will thrive in a relatively small living space, and care is fairly straightforward.

 Except for hamsters, which are solitary, it’s best to obtain young same-sex pairs.
 Regular, gentle handling promotes friendliness.
 Be mindful, though, that bites are possible should rodents — especially hamsters — feel threatened.

 Surprisingly, rats make excellent pets due to their intelligence, larger size, and enjoyment of human companionship.
 Guinea pigs are also good kid-friendly pets.